-31 December 2018 Actuarial Report 31 December 2019 Actuarial valuation 31 December 2020 Actuarial Report
+31 December 2019 Actuarial valuation 31 December 2020 Actuarial Report 31 December 2021 Actuarial Report

-Assets £163.0m £177.4m £190.6m
+Assets £177.4m £190.6m £186.1m

-Buyout estimate £234.4m 229.2m £242.3m
+Buyout estimate £229.2m £242.3m £224.0m

-Shortfall £71.4m £51.8m £51.7m
+(Shortfall) / Surplus (£51.8m) (£51.7m) (£37.9m)

-Funding level 70% 77% 79%
+Funding level 77% 79 % 83%

 The shortfall on a buyout basis, shown above, reflects an estimate of the current cost of securing all current and future benefits with insurance companies immediately.
-Insurers are obliged to take a very cautious view of the future; they seek to make a profit and the cost of securing pensions in this way incorporates the cost of the insurer administering the benefits.
+Insurers are obliged to take a very cautious view of the future.
+The premium charged covers an allowance for profit, the cost of capital and the long-term cost of administering the benefits.
 By contrast, the ongoing funding plan assumes that the Employer will continue in business and continue to support the Scheme, with the buying-out of the remaining benefits, in full, not happening until 2030.
 Whilst the Scheme remains ongoing, members' benefits will continue to be paid in full, even though funding may temporarily be below target.